Why Leggings Brands Fail at the Factory Stage

 FAQs

-Q: Why do leggings look fine in samples but fail in bulk?
+Q: Why do samples pass but bulk fails?

-A: Bulk uses different fabric lots, operators, and line speeds—without system control, everything changes.
+A: Bulk involves different fabric lots, operators, and production speed.

 A: Opacity failure under stretch.